 Required reading for business-owners and investors.
 Shows how technology improves faster than people's ability to use it, so when someone says a technology is “not good enough”, add “yet” and prepare for disruption.

-My favorite author, by far.
 I’m a massive fan and disciple.
 A collection of his short insightful posts from his blog, all thought-provoking and inspiring for anybody marketing anything, even music.
-(Seth was a CD Baby client and fan.)

 Anyone who likes my writing will probably LOVE his writing.
 We've got a very similar style and approach.
 I was smiling most of the way through, reading things I could have (and wish I would have) written myself.
 His vulnerability is so endearing.